-Today Pharmacy Research UK (PRUK) is celebrating its fifth birthday!
+Today we are celebrating PRUK’s fifth birthday!
 In honour of the occasion, the PRUK team have been reflecting on some of the charities’ highlights and acknowledging the achievements that have taken place over the last five years.
 Since our inception, PRUK has funded nearly £1.7m of project grants, training bursaries and research fellowships relating to the practice of pharmacy.
 Through working in partnership with other organisations such as the British Oncology Pharmacy Association (BOPA) and the UK Clinical Pharmacy Association (UKCPA) we have been able to extend our reach and fund additional projects across the pharmacy research sector.

 We are delighted to celebrate our researchers’ successes and the impact our research has had on the improved understanding of the role of pharmacy as well as its provision of tangible benefits to patients.
 None of the research we have funded over the last five years would have been possible without the backing of our strategic partners, researchers, trustees and supporters, in particular the Leverhulme Trust, and we sincerely thank you all for helping us to champion and promote pharmacy research.